dotnet/docfx/docs/designs/dependency-api.md

 }
 ```

-### Remaining work in docfx
+### Remaining work in docfx(docs-pipeline)

-1. Pass the API-Hostname by environment variable to docfx.
-2. Before we export docfx.yml to our end user, if the `.openpublishing.config.json` exists, we will add `https://API-Hostname/docfx/buildconfig?repositoryName={repositoryUrl}&repositoryBranch={branch}&docsetName={name}` to the config when we loading the config.
+1. Before we export docfx.yml to our end user, if the `.openpublishing.config.json` exists, we will add `https://API-Hostname/docfx/buildconfig` to the docfx.global.json in docs-pipeline.
 After we export docfx.yml to our end user, user have to specific the item `extend: https://API-Hostname/docfx/buildconfig` in docfx.yml.

 ## Moniker definition